YoffeG/PyDynamicaLC/README.md

     # Omegas: vector of average planetary longitudes of ascending node [deg]
     # ecosomega: vector of average planetary ecos(omega)s [deg]
     # esinomega: vector of average planetary esin(omega)s [deg]
-    # tmids: a mean reference epoch (i.e. the constant term in the linear fit to the times of transit)
+    # tmids: the initial time of transit (according to the mean ephemeris)

  CLARIFICATION REGARDING t_mid FOR OSCULATING AND ECCENTRIC/QUASI-CIRCULAR CASES: